Temple Mount: Israelite period

+The Immer Bulla (late 7th–early 6th century BCE), inscribed in Paleo-Hebrew script, recovered during the Temple Mount Sifting Project from unstratified earth removed from the compound.
+The patronym Immer corresponds to a priestly family associated with temple administration in biblical texts.

-According to archeologists, the Temple Mount served as the center of the religious life of biblical Jerusalem as well as the royal acropolis of the Kingdom of Judah.
+While direct archaeological excavation within the compound has not been possible, many historians and biblical archaeologists reconstruct the site as the religious center and royal acropolis of the Kingdom of Judah during the Iron Age II.
 The First Temple is believed to have once been a part of a much larger royal complex.
 The Bible also mentions several other buildings constructed by Solomon at the site, including the royal palace, the "House of the Lebanon Forest", the "Hall of Pillars", the "Hall of Throne" and the "House of Pharaoh's Daughter".
 Some scholars believe that, in accordance with biblical accounts, the royal and religious compound on the Temple Mount was built by Solomon during the 10th century BCE as a separate entity, which was later incorporated into the city.
 Knauf argued that the Temple Mount already served as the cultic and governmental center of Jerusalem as early as in the Late Bronze Age.
 Alternatively, Na'aman suggested that Solomon built the Temple on a much smaller scale than the one described in the Bible, which was enlarged or rebuilt during the 8th century BCE.
-In 2014, Finkelstein, Koch and Lipschits proposed that the tell of ancient Jerusalem lies beneath the modern-day compound, rather than the nearby archeological site known as the City of David, as mainstream archaeology believes; however, this proposal was rejected by other scholars of the subject.
+In 2014, Finkelstein, Koch and Lipschits proposed that the tell of ancient Jerusalem lies beneath the modern-day compound, rather than the nearby archeological site known as the City of David, as mainstream archaeology believes; however, this proposal, known as "the mound on the Mount" theory, was rejected by other scholars of the subject.

-The Immer Bulla (7th–6th century BCE), written in the Paleo-Hebrew script, was discovered during the Temple Mount Sifting Project.
-It bears the name Immer, recorded in the Bible as the name of a major office holder in Solomon's Temple.